Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 ## 2.11.
 SimulationUser
 SimulationUser is a mandatory parameter for simulation mode.
 This value replaces the currently logged-on user.

+Use a logon name in the format 'Domain\User' or a Universal Principal Name (UPN, looks like an e-mail-address, but is not neecessarily one).

 See "[13.
 Simulation mode](#13-simulation-mode)" for details.
 ## 2.12.
 SimulationMailboxes
 SimulationMailboxes is optional for simulation mode, although highly recommended.
-It is a comma separated list of strings replacing the list of mailboxes otherwise gathered from the registry.
+It is a comma separated list of e-mail addresses replacing the list of mailboxes otherwise gathered from the registry.

 See "[13.
 Simulation mode](#13-simulation-mode)" for details.
 # 3. Outlook signature path